bk-bf/Celestia/docs/progress_reports/Progress_Report_#4.md

 4. Implement basic inventory system for resource storage
 5. Design job system for resource collection
 6. Expand resource types based on gameplay testing feedback

-This progress represents the successful completion of the "Add resource generation focusing on 2-3 main resources" task from Phase 2 of the roadmap, laying important groundwork for the crafting and resource management systems that are core to Celestia's gameplay experience.

-<div style="text-align: center">⁂</div>

-[^1]: ROADMAP-2.md

-[^2]: Progress_Report_-1.md

-[^3]: Progress_Report_-2.md

-[^4]: README-2.md

-[^5]: Progress_Report_-3.md